hemidactylus/lagchain_exp1/README.md

   - custom table name (and CL, TTL policy ...)
   - binary blobs instead of strings for the predictions
   - prepared statements to optimize repeated usage

+## Thoughts

+SQLAlchemy is generally exact-match.

+#### On reaching "semantic caching"

+Current understanding for LangChain:

+1. it can use Redis if it comes with the ["redisearch" module](https://github.com/hwchase17/langchain/blob/8de1b4c4c20ea81f44628a1c42fbc1bbfff37520/langchain/vectorstores/redis.py#L55-L58) which implements vector-ish stuff
+2. alternatively, it relies on the "GPTCache" library which, [in turn](https://github.com/zilliztech/GPTCache/blob/6a1e2e82aabcd3a48486042ef5c7c6323f8589fd/gptcache/manager/vector_data/faiss.py), uses the Python bindings ["faiss-cpu"](https://pypi.org/project/faiss-cpu/) (by Facebook) and keeps it in sync with addition/removal of items from whatever underlying storage (postgres, whatever) it may use.
+3. There are [modules](https://github.com/hwchase17/langchain/blob/8de1b4c4c20ea81f44628a1c42fbc1bbfff37520/langchain/vectorstores/faiss.py) wrapping FAISS directly in LangChain as well, ... worth taking a look where this is used exactly.

+#### Semantic in Cassandra

+(in absence of actual vector-search implementation on Cassandra, that is).

+Plug a pretend-bruteforce vector thing, how, how sophisticated and at which level?

+TODO

+#### On GPTCache

+It might be useful to work on extending [GPTCache](https://github.com/zilliztech/GPTCache)

+Still in GPTCache, in particular the `CacheBase` [class](https://github.com/zilliztech/GPTCache/blob/6a1e2e82aabcd3a48486042ef5c7c6323f8589fd/gptcache/manager/scalar_data/manager.py#L17) supports a handful of SQL storage engines to save the (similarity) cache state.
+Worth extending to C* ?